-Section 1.1 You have a right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities.
-We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other
+Section 1Our plan must honor your rights and cultural sensitivities as a member of the planSection 1.1You have a right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities.
+We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.)